 Medline recalls 1.5 million adult bed rails following 2 reports of entrapment deaths

-Medical supply company Medline Industries is recalling some 1.5 million portable adult bed rails across the U.S. and Canada, following two reports of entrapment deaths associated with the products
+Medical supply company Medline Industries is recalling some 1.5 million portable adult bed rails across the U.S. and Canada

 NEW YORK -- Medical supply company Medline Industries is recalling some 1.5 million portable adult bed rails across the U.S. and Canada, following two reports of entrapment deaths associated with the products.